adobe-research/MagicFixup/README.md

 ## Inference

 #### Downloading Magic Fixup checkpoint
-You can download the model trained on the Moments in Time dataset using this [Google Drive Link](https://drive.google.com/file/d/1zOcDcJzCijbGr9I9adC0Cv6yzW60U9TQ/view?usp=share_link)
+You can download the model trained on the Moments in Time dataset using this [Google Drive Link](https://drive.google.com/file/d/1zOcDcJzCijbGr9I9adC0Cv6yzW60U9TQ/view?usp=share_link) or from [HuggingFace] (https://huggingface.co/HadiZayer/MagicFixup)

 ### Inference script